7 Steps of the Home Buying Process

-There are seven “high-level” phases in the home buying process and many smaller steps (and lots of paperwork and documentation) along the way.
+There are seven steps in the home buying process.
+Each part of stage of the timeline consists of several activities and paperwork.
 It doesn’t matter whether this is your first time buying a home or you’ve done it before; the steps are pretty much the same.
-If you’re a “move up” buyer who’s done this before, the phases below should look familiar – a simple refresher course.
-If this is your first time, we hope you find this article helpful, a guide to the distinct home buying stages so that you are well-prepared and fearless.
-Here are the steps of the home buying process we’ll cover:
+If you’re a “move up” buyer who’s done this before, the process below should look familiar - this article is a simple refresher course: a step-by-step guide so that you know what to expect.

 What is a FICO Credit Score and How Do I Check It?